-Ted Minnis is in his fifth year as The Friends of Harvard Water Polo Head Coach.
+Ted Minnis is in his sixth year as The Friends of Harvard Water Polo Head Coach.
 Minnis is the 10th coach in Harvard men's and women's water polo history, and the first individual to serve in the role since the position was endowed in May 2013.

 In 2012-13, Minnis directed both programs to double-digit wins and berths in the CWPA Eastern Championships.
 The men’s team finished fourth at the CWPA Northern Division Championships, its highest finish since 2007, on its way to a seventh-place finish at Easterns.
 The men’s team also performed well out of the pool, as 13 Crimson were named CWPA Student-Athletes for the second consecutive season.